 If the account is small enough, possibly your mother can get a court order through a self-help, no-attorney process called Disposition Without Administration.
 The maximum amount allowed in such accounts and the conditions vary from county to county (because of a very vague statute subject to different interpretations).
 Call the probate clerk in the county where your father resided and see if you can go this route.
 Usually, the probate clerks are helpful in this process and can provide your mother with the forms, but be sure to ask for “Disposition Without Administration.”
 If this does not apply, a summary administration may be required, and that is where we can help.

 My Dad Put My Name On His Checking Account So That I Could Sign Checks For Him If He Was Disabled.
 Now That He Is Dead, The Bank Says That I Can Withdraw The Money.
 Is That Right?

 This is one of the most confusing situations of an estate in Florida.
 From the bank’s point of view, if your name was on the account you could have taken out money – even all the money – before your dad died.
 The bank is protected by Florida law regardless of who put the money into the account.
 However, the courts in Florida have held that under certain facts such an account could be a “convenience account,” which is really the property of your dad, and now belongs to his estate.
 Unless you are the sole beneficiary, this has the potential to create some conflict between yourself and the estate, and legal advice may be needed for all concerned.

 Schedule a Free Probate Administration Consultation

-Our probate law firm located in Pensacola has helped clients with estates throughout Florida, including Jacksonville, Miami, Tallahassee, Fort Lauderdale, West Palm Beach, St. Petersburg, Orlando, and Gainesville.
+Our probate lawyers have helped clients with estates throughout Florida, including Jacksonville, Miami, Tallahassee, Fort Lauderdale, West Palm Beach, St. Petersburg, Orlando, and Gainesville.
 If you still have other probate administration questions or if you are worried about the cost of your Florida estate administration, schedule a free 20-minute probate consultation at Statewide Probate today.